arrawatia/CarND-LaneLines-P1/README.md

 - The pipeline does not handle steep curves on the road very well.
 - The pipeline will not perform well in rainy conditions as the training set does not have any such images.

-Some of these shortcomings might be the reason for the bad perfromance of the pipeline on the challenge (as well on some parts of the test videos).
+Some of these shortcomings might be the reason for the bad performance of the pipeline on the challenge (as well on some parts of the test videos).

 ## 3. Possible improvements